FOG-ntp/ecommerce-laravel/README.md

 11. Edit .env file :- remove APP_URL
 10. php artisan serve or use virtual host
 11. Visit localhost:8000 in your browser

-<p style="text-align:center">Thank You so much for your time !!!</p>
-👉 If you like this project, give it a star ✨ and share 👨🏻‍💻 it to your friends 👈.

 ### Screenshots :
  </br>